Follow the guide below or skip to our walkthrough video.

 - This line graph shows the number of articles indexed with your selected controlled term over time.
 Hover over each point to see the number of articles.

 - The Related controlled terms tables show other related terms such broader terms (less specific), narrower terms (more specific) and related terms.
-Click on a term to jump to the Concept Page for that term.
+Click on a term to go to the Concept Page for that controlled term or visit the broader, narrower and related controlled terms page to find out more. i.
+Click on the broader terms title to visit the page. ii.
+Click on the narrower terms title to visit the page. iii.
+Click on the related terms title to visit the page.

 - The Related classification codes table shows related subject areas that may also be of interest.